 Born in Argentina, Carlos came to Venice for his studies and found himself to witness the re-discovery of the Venetian Carnival in 1979: with a group of friends of his University, Carlos decided to try to create a few masks to have fun… and in 2016 it is still what he loves to be doing for a living.

 Ever since he opened the first masks shops in Venice, Carlos creates his masks by hand.
-Being one of the first mask makers he crafts his creations in the respect of the ancient venetian techniques, but also enjoys experimenting with different fabrics and making use of leather as well as upcycling materials, crafting both authentic and traditional or original and more fancy creations.
+Being one of the first mask makers he crafts his creations in the respect of the ancient Venetian techniques, but also enjoys experimenting with different fabrics and making use of leather as well as upcycling materials, crafting both authentic and traditional or original and fancier creations.

-Do not ask Carlos to tell you his favourite piece out of all those he created since he started, they belong to the past.
-In his opinion, the most beautiful creations are those he didn’t craft yet, because what lays ahead, the potential of a creative mind and capable hands is the fire that keeps his interest and dedication to this world so alive.
+Do not ask Carlos to tell you his favorite piece out of all those he created since he started, they belong to the past.
+In his opinion, the most beautiful creations are those he didn’t craft yet because what lays ahead, the potential of a creative mind and capable hands is the fire that keeps his interest and dedication to this world so alive.

 I’m Carlos Brassesco.
 My name is Carlos because i was born In Argentina.

 I came here in the ’80s, well actually at the end on 1979.
 I’d say that i came to the right place at the right time.
 The first Carnival was launched again in 1980.
 A group of friends, mostly met at the Univeristy, and I decided to try and create some masks.
 Actually, i thought we would create just a few for the Carnival, but one thing led to another, and after the creation of the first masks, the success was so big that it took over me and changed my plans to find a job in a totally different area.